MicrosoftDocs/win32/desktop-src/winmsg/about-window-classes.md

 ---
-Description: 'Each window class has an associated window procedure shared by all windows of the same class.
-The window procedure processes messages for all windows of that class and therefore controls their behavior and appearance.' ms.assetid: 'db79fd4b-6a15-4bf9-a0d9-5f6415f6c75f'
+Description: Each window class has an associated window procedure shared by all windows of the same class.
+The window procedure processes messages for all windows of that class and therefore controls their behavior and appearance. ms.assetid: db79fd4b-6a15-4bf9-a0d9-5f6415f6c75f
 title: About Window Classes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Window Classes

 Each window class has an associated window procedure shared by all windows of the same class.
 The window procedure processes messages for all windows of that class and therefore controls their behavior and appearance.
 For more information, see [Window Procedures](window-procedures.md).

 A process must register a window class before it can create a window of that class.
 Registering a window class associates a window procedure, class styles, and other class attributes with a class name.
-When a process specifies a class name in the [**CreateWindow**](createwindow.md) or [**CreateWindowEx**](createwindowex.md) function, the system creates a window with the window procedure, styles, and other attributes associated with that class name.
+When a process specifies a class name in the [**CreateWindow**](/windows/win32/Winuser/ns-pointofservicedriverinterface-_linedisplaycreatewindowdata?branch=master) or [**CreateWindowEx**](createwindowex.md) function, the system creates a window with the window procedure, styles, and other attributes associated with that class name.

 This section discusses the following topics.